At Peru temple site, archaeologists explore 3,000-year-old 'condor's passageway'

-Located around 306km northeast of Lima, the Chavin de Huantar archaeological site is among the culture's most important centres, thriving from around 1,500-550 BC.
+Located around 190 miles (306 km) northeast of Lima, the Chavin de Huantar archeological site is among the culture's most important centers, thriving from around 1,500-550 B.C.

 The Chavin are well-known for their advanced art, often featuring depictions of birds and felines.
 They date back to the first sedentary farming communities in the northern highlands of the Peruvian Andes, more than 2,000 years before the Inca Empire rose to power.